owncloud/ocis/services/storage-users/_index.md

 ## Deprecated Metadata Backend

 Starting with ocis version 3.0.0, the default backend for metadata switched to messagepack.
 If the setting `STORAGE_USERS_OCIS_METADATA_BACKEND` has not been defined manually, the backend will be migrated to `messagepack` automatically.
 Though still possible to manually configure `xattrs`, this setting should not be used anymore as it will be removed in a later version.

+## Graceful Shutdown

+Starting with Infinite Scale version 3.1, you can define a graceful shutdown period for the `storage-users` service.

+IMPORTANT: The graceful shutdown period is only applicable if the `storage-users` service runs as standalone service.
+It does not apply if the `storage-users` service runs as part of the single binary or as single Docker environment.
+To build an environment where the `storage-users` service runs as a standalone service, you must start two instances, one _without_ the `storage-users` service and one _only with_ the the `storage-users` service.
+Note that both instances must be able to communicate on the same network.

+When hard-stopping Infinite Scale, for example with the `kill <pid>` command (SIGKILL), it is possible and likely that not all data from the decomposedfs (metadata) has been written to the storage which may result in an inconsistent decomposedfs.
+When gracefully shutting down Infinite Scale, using a command like SIGTERM, the process will no longer accept any write requests from _other_ services and will try to write the internal open  requests which can take an undefined duration based on many factors.
+To mitigate that situation, the following things have been implemented:

+*   With the value of the environment variable `STORAGE_USERS_GRACEFUL_SHUTDOWN_TIMEOUT`, the `storage-users` service will delay its shutdown giving it time to finalize writing necessary data.
+This delay can be necessary if there is a lot of data to be saved and/or if storage access/thruput is slow.
+In such a case you would receive an error log entry informing you that not all data could be saved in time.
+To prevent such occurrences, you must increase the default value.

+*   If a shutdown error has been logged, the command-line maintenance tool [Inspect and Manipulate Node Metadata](https://doc.owncloud.com/ocis/next/maintenance/commands/commands.html#inspect-and-manipulate-node-metadata) can help to fix the issue.
+Please contact support for details.

 ## CLI Commands